Tampa Car Accident Lawyer

 In addition to FDOT and DHSMV liability, car parts manufacturers, car technicians, and automakers can also be to blame when a car accident occurs.

 If any of these parties has used low-quality parts to save money, failed to issue recalls where appropriate, or were otherwise negligent in the building and repairing of various motor vehicles, they can often be held accountable both with the insurance company and in court.

 Your car accident attorney will make sure to prepare you for shared fault allegations being placed on you by the defense and the insurer, as this will lessen the amount these parties will be obligated to pay you.

 Settling a Car Accident Claim with the Insurance Company

 Unfortunately, dealing with the insurance company is a necessary evil after you’ve been involved in a car accident in Tampa.
 You’ll first need to file a claim with your own insurance provider and then with the liable party’s insurer.

 Based on your PIP coverage, your own insurance company may be required to pay for a portion of your lost income and medical expenses.
-Once these policy limits have been met, a claim against the liable party will be sought to recover those damages that were not covered by your own insurance.
+Once these policy limits have been met, a claim against the liable party can seek to cover any damages that were not covered by your own insurance.

 The insurer is likely not going to simply write you a check and go on with their day, however.
 You should expect them to do anything they think they can get away with to reduce your car accident settlement.

 Common insurance adjuster tactics might include taking advantage of the state’s shared fault laws through the manipulation of a statement you gave, or making insultingly low offers since they know you need the money.
 Thankfully, your Tampa auto accident attorney has years of experience negotiating with avaricious insurance providers, and we won’t stop until you’ve been awarded the compensation you deserve.

 Get the Most Out of Your Car Accident Claim